 What is a Hotel Revenue Manager and what are the required skills and studies to become one?

-Her/His role is to manage and optimize the overall revenue of the hotel(s) by implementing effective pricing, distribution, and marketing strategies.
-She/He predicts and decides on the room prices by analyzing the market and the competition.
+Her/His role is to manage and optimise the overall revenue of the hotel(s) by implementing effective pricing, distribution, and marketing strategies.
+She/He predicts and decides on the room prices by analysing the market and the competition.

 What are the different job titles:

 - Yield Manager

 - Director of Revenue Management

 What is the role of a Revenue Manager?